Equality and Human Rights Commission: Campaigns

-2010 – Care and Support A report produced by the Commission highlighted the need to shift from a "safety net" approach to care to a "springboard".
+Care and Support (2010)

+A report produced by the Commission highlighted the need to shift from a "safety net" approach to care to a "springboard".
 The report suggested ways that individuals could be given greater autonomy over their lives and encouraged to engage in society and make social and economic contributions.

+Working Better Initiative (2016)

-2016 – Working Better The Working Better Initiative was launched with a remit of coming up with innovative ways to meet the needs of modern workforce, with a particular focus on flexibility and family life.
-The Home Front survey formed part of the initial consultation process.
+The Working Better Initiative was launched with a remit of coming up with innovative ways to meet the needs of modern workforce, with a particular focus on flexibility and family life.

-2018 – Good Relations The Commission aims to provide research and resources and advice to Local Authorities and to enable greater understanding between communities.

 Leadership

 The Board of Commissioners comprises commissioners with backgrounds in equality and human rights, and the Commission's chief executive.
-The current chair of the Commission is Kishwer Falkner, Baroness Falkner of Margravine, who was appointed in late 2020.
-In November 2024, Bridget Phillipson, the equalities minister, announced that Falkner's four-year term would be extended for 12 months, and that a new chair was being sought.
+The current chair of the Commission is Dr. Mary-Ann Stephenson, who was appointed in late 2025.
 The Chair serves as a spokesperson, and leader to the Commission together with the Chief Executive.
-In July 2025, it was announced that Mary-Ann Stephenson would become the chair of the Commission in December 2025.